peterith/internet-of-tings/README.md

 ## Contributing

-As the project is part of the Embedded Systems module at Imperial College London, we are not accepting any external pull requests.
+As the project is part of the Embedded Systems module at Imperial College London, we do not accept external pull requests.

 ## Authors